jimmysong/bitcoin-vnc/README.md

 You can connect to the vnc server using at SERVER_NAME:5901 using the password from password.txt (default is "password") where SERVER_NAME is the docker container host's name or IP.

-Within the container, you can query bitcoin-cli like this:
+Within the container, you can query use bitcoin-cli as normal:

-    (container) $ bitcoin-cli -datadir=/bitcoin getinfo
+    (container) $ bitcoin-cli getinfo

 Credit